jharlap/go-101/slides.embedded.md

 - no guarantee of goroutine ordering
 - runtime 0.8 seconds
-- waitgroup `Done()` modifies object, so must pass pointer to function
+- waitgroup `Done()` modifies value, so must pass pointer to function

 ---